* Omits Match

 extremely weak at the time--Luxembourg, Turkey, San Marino, Finland,

-Albania, Greece and Iceland--with a single exception, the astonishing 5-1 World Cup
+Albania, Greece and Iceland--with two exceptions, the astonishing 5-1 World

-qualifying victory against Germany in Munich on 1 September 2001.
-While
+Cup qualifying victory against Germany in Munich on 1 September 2001.

 In the matches England have played since their 5-0